DarrylDias/MiniSoda/README.md

 MiniSoda
 ========

-A blogging framework build on top on Jekyll.
+A blogging framework for artisan

 #### Features